École HYATT School

 Loyalist Cornelius Hyatt operated the Grist Mill and Saw Mill at the river, just across the highway and near where the Salmon & Moe's Rivers converge.
 The boards for building this school would have most likely come from his Mill.
 Abraham Jr. operated the General Store/Trading Post.

 Our earliest Notarial Records show that the school was in use in November, 1822.
 This is one, if not the oldest building in the area.
 During its restoration, the schoolhouse was moved onto a new foundation, part of the main structure rebuilt and the entire building stabilized with a steel beam.
-The classroom still holds the markings of where the original desks were screwed to the wide spruce board flooring and the pine wainscoting on the wall indicates where the desks were once placed.
+The classroom still holds the markings of where the original desks were screwed to the wide spruce board flooring and the pine wainscoting on the wall indicates

-The Hyatt School, known as "District No. 2, Township of Ascott" was restored as the prime project for members of Little Forks Branch of The United Empire
+The Hyatt School, known as "District No. 2, Township of Ascott" was restored as the prime project for members of Little Forks Branch of The United Empire Loyalists' Association of Canada through Patrimoine-Ascott-Heritage.

 Other nearby markers.
 At least 2 other markers are within 13 kilometers of this marker, measured as the crow flies.
 Louis Stephen St-Laurent (approx. 7.9 kilometers away); Sir Alexander Tilloch Galt (approx. 11.8 kilometers away).